sunny1401/training_template/README.md

 - remove the poetry.lock
 - in pyproject.toml, update the lines 1 -7 as needed
+- update references training/pipeline/trainer.py and training/pipeline/training.py [TODO - Add Github actions] - This would be handled automatically if changed via refactor in vscode
-- Add Packages as needed
+- Add python packages as needed

 ```bash
 mv training <new package name>